Open navigation menu

 How CertScore.ai helps

-CertScore.ai evaluates selected pages for testimonial, review, affiliate, and promotional signals.
+CertScore.ai checks selected public pages for testimonial, review, affiliate, and promotional signals.

-That helps teams prioritize which pages or campaigns should be checked more carefully.
+That helps teams prioritize which pages or site areas should be checked more carefully.